7 Disney World Tips from a (Self-Proclaimed) Master Planner

 Decide how you want to spend your money and time

-Our family will likely only go to Disney World this one time, due to the cost.
-Because of that, I wanted to make the most out of our trip — and that included planning ahead and budgeting carefully.
+Each time, I want to make the most out of our trip — and that included planning ahead and budgeting carefully.

 There are plenty of ways to save money.
 For us, it was always a question of time.
 Could we have skipped a nap every day and spent more time in the parks, to get more bang for our buck?
 Sure, but then my kids would have been really crabby.
 Could we have skipped Lightning Lane purchases?
 Sure, but then we’d have to contend with hour-long waits (or longer).